 Hughen/Starkweather • Shifting Shorelines

-Works from this series have been and will be shown at the Public Policy Institute of California (2015), the University of San Francisco's Thacher Gallery (2016), and the Bolinas Museum (2017).
+Works from this series have been exhibited at the Public Policy Institute of California (2015), the University of San Francisco's Thacher Gallery (2016), Electric Works at Minnesota Street Project (2017), and the Bolinas Museum (2017), among other places.
 For more about their project mapping the Pacific Ocean -- Adjacent Shores at USF -- click here.
 Selene Foster's article about the series for Art Practical can be read here.

 Hughen/Starkweather is comprised of San Francisco artists Jennifer Starkweather and Amanda Hughen.
 Their work explores the layers, complexities, built systems, and natural movements of specific locations.
 They begin by researching a place using historic and current maps, data, photos, and personal interviews.
 The resulting artworks are abstract, but contain visible traces of the source materials, revealing forms unique to the location.